May Pang: "Lost Weekend"

-In March 1974, Lennon began producing Harry Nilsson's Pussy Cats album, thus named to counter the "bad boy" image the pair had earned in the media with two drinking incidents at The Troubadour.
-The first was when Lennon placed a Kotex on his forehead and scuffled with a waitress at a concert given by Ann Peebles, who had released one of Lennon's favorite records at the time, 'I Can't Stand The Rain'; and the second, two weeks later, when Lennon and Nilsson were ejected from the same club after heckling the Smothers Brothers.
-Lennon thought it would be a good idea for the musicians to live under one roof to ensure they would get to the studio on time, so Pang rented a beach house in Santa Monica for her, Lennon, Nilsson, Ringo Starr and Keith Moon to live in.
+In March 1974, Lennon began producing Harry Nilsson's Pussy Cats album, thus named to counter the "bad boy" image the pair had earned in the media with two drinking incidents at the Troubadour.
+The first was when Lennon placed a Kotex on his forehead and scuffled with a waitress at a concert given by Ann Peebles, who had released "I Can't Stand the Rain", one of Lennon's current favorite records; and the second, two weeks later when Lennon and Nilsson were ejected from the same club after heckling the Smothers Brothers.
+Lennon thought it would be a good idea for the musicians to live under one roof to ensure they would get to the studio on time, so Pang rented a beach house in Santa Monica for her, Lennon, Nilsson, Ringo Starr and Keith Moon to live.
 At this time, Pang encouraged Lennon to reach out to family and friends.
 He and Paul McCartney mended fences and played together for the first and only time after the breakup of the Beatles (see A Toot and a Snore in '74).
-Pang also arranged for Julian Lennon to visit his father for the first time in almost four years.
+Pang also arranged for Julian Lennon to visit his father for the first time in over two years.

 Julian began to see his father more regularly.
 Lennon bought Julian a Gibson Les Paul copy guitar and a drum machine for Christmas in 1973, and encouraged Julian's interest in music by showing him some chords.
 "Dad and I got on a great deal better then," recalls Julian.
 "We had a lot of fun, laughed a lot and had a great time in general when he was with May Pang.
 My memories of that time with Dad and May are very clear—they were the happiest time I can remember with them."
 The cover of Julian's seventh album, Jude, features a childhood photo of him taken by Pang.